Skip to content

 • selected current Houmao-owned skill paths are explicit overwrite targets

-• exact known retired loop skill projection paths are removed from the selected target home during install/reinstall
+• exact known retired skill projection paths, including old loop names and houmao-utils-graphing, are removed from the selected target home during install/reinstall

 • copied projection materializes the packaged skill tree into the selected destination